maierfelix/nvk/README.md

 # node-vulkan
 This is a Vulkan API for node.js, which allows to interact from JavaScript with the low-level interface of Vulkan.
 The API of this project strives to be as close as possible to Vulkan's C API.

-The [chromium-ui](https://github.com/maierfelix/node-vulkan/tree/chromium-ui) branch contains an experiment about creating UIs with HTML and CSS which then get rendered in Vulkan.
-This is done using [Chromium-Embedded-Framework](https://bitbucket.org/chromiumembedded/cef).
-The browser texture is shared with vulkan's memory, so you can directly render it on top of your application.
-Oh yes!

-**Note**: This is an early experiment, use with *honor*!

 ## Preview:<br/>
 <img src="https://i.imgur.com/cRrVc1N.gif" width="380">